niitsuma/variant_shrink/README.md

 # Advanced:
-You can use your prefer generalizable type order.
+You can use your prefer type order.
-## generalizable type order sequence:
+## using order sequence
 For example, order:

     bool < int < long < boost::rational<int>  <  boost::rational<long>